 We also host international centres of research excellence spanning these themes as well as state-of-the-art research facilities for exploring the environment.

 Below are some of the recent contributions from ENV postgraduate researchers:

-Four research degrees are available: PhD, PhD by Publication, MPhil, Master's by Research.
+Three research degrees are available: PhD, PhD by Publication, and Master's by Research.
 Full- and part-time options are available.
 Postgraduate research degrees take between one and two years to complete for a Master’s by Research or between three to four years for a full-time PhD.
-The minimum academic requirement for entry to a PhD, Master’s by Research and MPhil degree is a UK upper second class undergraduate honours degree, or equivalent.
+The minimum academic requirement for entry to a PhD and Master’s by Research is a UK upper second class undergraduate honours degree, or equivalent.
 Details of the PhD by Publication, including entry requirements, are on our information pages.

 Studentships are advertised under the Find a PhD in Environmental Sciences tile on the top of this page, including for projects part of the Agriforwards CDT, ARIES DTP, CHASE DTP, Norwich Research Park DTP and SeNSS DTP Centre for Doctoral Training and Doctoral Training Partnerships.